Skip to main content

 About

-Renaissance Skin is a 5-year research project funded by a Wellcome Trust Senior Investigator Award.
-Based at King’s College London, the project is led by Professor Evelyn Welch.
-Over the 5 years, we will study the wide range of ways in which skin, both animal and human, was conceptualised and used in Europe between 1450 and 1700, a period of enormous change in terms of global contacts and connections, and scientific innovation.
+Renaissance Skin was a 5-year research project funded by a Wellcome Trust Senior Investigator Award.
+Based at King’s College London, the project was led by Professor Evelyn Welch and Dr Hannah Murphy.
+Over the 5 years, we studied the wide range of ways in which skin, both animal and human, was conceptualised and used in Europe between 1450 and 1700, a period of enormous change in terms of global contacts and connections, and scientific innovation.

 Evelyn Welch